ronaano/maps/README.md

 ## Maps API mini-project

 This is a simple app I did while learning TypeScript.
-Using the Google Maps API, it randomly generates a marker for a User and Company.
+Using the Google Maps API, a map is created in the application.
+This application then randomly generates a marker for a User and Company on the map.
-For a User marker, it displays the name and for a Company it display the Company name as well as their Catchphrase
+For a User and Company markers, it displays the User's name and Company name and catchphrase respectively.
+I used the faker npm package, for the randomly generated data for Company and User.

 ## Learning

-I learnt about the TypeScript syntax, annotations, TS inference engine, interfaces, TypeScript Design Patterns.
+I learnt about the TypeScript syntax, Type Annotations, Type inference engine, interfaces, Type Definition Files, TypeScript Design Patterns.